JoseRoca/AfxNova/docs/Databases/ADO Classes /ADO.md

 # <a name="cadobase"></a>CAdoBase Class

-The `CADOBase` class, from which the other ADO classes inherit, initializes and uninitializes the COM library and implements two methods, **GetLastResult** and **SetResult** used by the derived classes to store the result codes of ADO calls.
+The `CAdpBase` class, from which the other ADO classes inherit, initializes and uninitializes the COM library and implements two methods, **GetLastResult** and **SetResult** used by the derived classes to store the result codes of ADO calls.

 ## GetLastResult